Several institutions are involved in the organisation of the Innsbruck 2022 FISU World University Championship Sport Climbing.

-Find information about the organizers below.
+Find information about the organisers below.

 Since its founding in 1949, the International University Sports Federation is the key driver to expand the role and reach of university sport around the world.
 FISU believes that sports values and sports practice work in perfect synchronicity within one's university studies.